bigbizze/pinescript-docs/final_combined_manual.md

 ## Collecting objects

 Arrays and matrices can contain objects, allowing users to add virtual dimensions to their data structures.
-To declare object arrays and matrices, use UDT names in [type templates](type templates), which are constructed using angle brackets.
+To declare object arrays and matrices, use UDT names in , which are constructed using angle brackets.

 This example declares an empty array that will hold objects of the `pivotPoint` UDT and initializes the `pivotHighArray` variable with its ID: